pa-bru/charty/readme.txt

 == Frequently Asked Questions ==

-= Can I insert several charts with charty on the same page ?=
+= Can I insert several charts with charty on the same page ? =

 NO. But in the next version you will be able to add several charties on the same page.

-= Chart Height ? width ? responsive charts ? whats going on ? =

-Soon.
-At the moment it's static :
-* width: automatic
-* height: 600px

 == Screenshots ==